asterics/AsTeRICS-Grid/docs/manual/02_navigation.md

 <!-- For more information about using dictionaries see TODO -->

 ## Change user view
-In the change user view it's possible to switch between users or login a new one (Figure 5):
+In the change user view it's possible to switch between users or login a existing one (Figure 5):

 ![change user view](img/login_en.jpg)
-*Fig.5: Change user view*
+*Fig. 5: Change user view*

 The following elements are available in the change users view: